-- Investment Summit
+- 2015 Summit

 The United States is a rewarding place to conduct business and there has never been a better time to select the USA.
 Companies are taking advantage of the benefits the world’s largest economy can offer.
 The USA offers a competitive business environment encompassing a huge consumer base, highly educated workforce, concrete IT infrastructure, and transparent rule of law.
 Highlighted are a few of the many examples of companies realizing success by growing their business investing in the United States.

 General Electric Invests $600 Million to Expand Production in Louisville, KY